21 positive for coronavirus on cruise ship off California

 Some major businesses in the Seattle area — including Microsoft and Amazon, which together employ more than 100,000 people in the region — have shut down operations or urged employees to work from home.
 The University of Washington called off classes at its three Seattle-area campuses for the next two weeks and will instead teach its 57,000 students online.
 And a comics convention next week in Seattle that was expected to draw about 100,000 people was canceled.

-In California, the ship was returning to San Francisco after visiting Hawaii.

-A Sacramento-area man who sailed aboard the Grand Princess last month during a visit to a series of Mexican ports later succumbed to the virus, California authorities said.
+California emerged as the center of the virus when a Sacramento-area man who sailed aboard the Grand Princess last month during a visit to a series of Mexican ports later succumbed to the virus.
 Others who were on that voyage also have tested positive in Northern California, Nevada, and Canada.

 Three dozen passengers on the Grand Princess have had flu-like symptoms over the past two weeks or so, said Mary Ellen Carroll, executive director of San Francisco’s Department of Emergency Management.